keebio/keebio-docs/docs/iris-rev2-build-guide.md

 ### Previous Guides/Info
 * LED fix for right PCB of Rev. 2.1b or 2.4, in case you soldered the MOSFET to the side with the bad trace: [Rev. 2.1b/2.4 LED Fix](iris-led-fix.md)
-* Older Build Log for Rev. 2.0 to 2.1a: [Iris Build Guide Archive](iris-build-guide-archive.md)

 ## Videos of Builds